ArsArcanumb/EushlatorV2/README.md

 * Python **3.10+** (3.11 recommended)
 * Windows (for the provided decompiler `.exe`)
 * `git` (optional, if cloning)
+* The actual game (Installed, Full official patch + Appends, without any unofficial translation patches in the install folder!)

 ## Python Environment